top of page

 Iron Age - Metallurgy & Metal Magic

-Iron is the last of the three Metal Ages of history, following the Copper and Bronze Ages.
-The Iron age begins c.
-1200 BCE although dates vary by region.
-Use of iron and iron alloys open the doors of modern civilization.
-Iron is harder than other metals, even the alloy bronze, and needs higher temperatures to melt.
+Iron is the last of three Metal Ages of history, after Copper (Chalcolithic) and Bronze Ages.
+The Iron Age arises c.
+1200 BCE.
+Dates vary by region.
+Iron has a higher melt point than other metals, even the hard alloy bronze.
+Use of iron opens the doors of modern civilization.

-Extracting metal from iron ores needs kilns or furnaces able to reach 1,500 °C (2,730 °F) or higher.
-Throughout the centuries of the Copper and Bronze Ages, humans have learned a thing or two about metals.
-Adaptations to equipment or process helped create ovens capable of higher temperatures.
+Extracting metal from iron ores needs kilns or furnaces able to reach c.
+1,500 °C (2,730 °F) or higher.
+During the Copper and Bronze Ages, humans learn a thing or two about metals.
+Adaptations to equipment or process help create furnaces capable of higher temperatures.

 Iron is one of the most common elements on planet Earth.
 It's the reason humans have red blood.
 The body of an adult human contains about 4 grams (0.005% body weight) of iron, mostly in hemoglobin and myoglobin.

-Although iron is used for thousands of years previously, the Iron Age is defined by ore smelting and iron alloys.
-It begins about 1200 BCE in the south and 550 BCE in the Scandinavian, North Sea and Baltic realms.
-In 1200 BCE the world's a bit of a mess due to the Bronze Age collapse, but eventually gets over it.
+The Iron Age is defined by iron ore smelting and iron alloys.
+On average it begins about 1200 BCE in the south and 550 BCE in the Scandinavian, North Sea and Baltic realms.
+The earliest signs of industrial scale iron work appear in Anatolia by c.
+1800 BCE.

 The Iron Age offers opportunities like never before.
 Blacksmiths live a higher standard of life, as those of the previous Bronze Age sometimes used arsenic in copper alloys, which forms a harder type of bronze, but with predictable, sometimes fatal health effects to the metal worker.